falkr/ttm4175/pages/supermark/writing.md

+---
+type: nav
+prev: ["Documentation", "index.html"]
+---

 # Writing Documents

-Supermark documents are simple textfiles that include chunks of text, which itself can use different text-based syntax like Markdown, YAML or HTML.
+Supermark documents are simple textfiles that include chunks of text, which can use different text-based syntax like Markdown, YAML, HTML or Wikimedia tables.

+* Place your source files in a folder called `pages` or sub-folders within it.
+* Use the extension `*.md`.
+* Use UTF-8 encoding.

 ## Chunks